 The Gambling Act 2005 splits the responsibility of gambling between the Gambling Commission and local authorities.
 As a local authority, we must:

 Our statement of licensing principles is a legally required document, and is reviewed every three years.
 It outlines our policy in respect of the grant of licences, permits and registrations issued under the Gambling Act 2005.
 It also indicates how we will promote our responsibilities and our expectations of licence holders.

 You can download our current Gambling Policy below.

-You are required to have a premises licence if you want to have any of the types of gambling businesses listed below.
+You are required to have a premises licence if you want to have any of these types of gambling businesses: